Dean scream: 2004 presidential election and Iowa caucus

 Vermont governor Howard Dean's 2003–04 presidential campaign began as a huge success in its first several months, garnering popularity from the press and American citizens for his left-leaning populism and anti-Iraq War beliefs; as of fall 2003, he was number one in almost every poll throughout the United States, including those in Iowa and New Hampshire.
-Iowa Campaign webmaster Adam Mordecai described all of the campaign staff feeling "invincible" initially.
+Dean's Iowa campaign webmaster Adam Mordecai described all of the campaign staff feeling "invincible" initially.
 However, the amount of press reportage on Dean left little room for the other Democratic candidates to be covered; thus, the Washington establishment, other candidates' campaigns, and the mainstream media focused on his hot-headed public moments to show him as having too little sophistication for the presidential position.
 Dean was conscious of this and tried to moderate his tone, but often failed as he gave in to the excitement of his audience.

 Dean's rankings in the polls started to decline in the three weeks before the Iowa caucus due to the poor operation of his campaign team.
 Dean blamed his staff for setting it up to be a fight against another primary candidate, that being Dick Gephardt; Mordecai stated a broken voter outreach system caused Dean volunteers to alienate potential supporters by contacting them too many times; and CNN correspondent Kate Albright-Hanna attributed his decreased ratings to the "crazy" image of Dean and his supporters brought upon by the press and the campaigns of his opponents.

 Explained Dean campaign manager Joe Trippi, "In Iowa, it was pretty clear we were unraveling, so I was praying that it would somehow hold together before caucus night, that the floor would not collapse on us until the day after.
 Then we'd have some momentum from a win going into New Hampshire and no one would know it was collapsing."
 However, John Kerry ended up winning the caucus, Dean coming in third.
 Tricia Enright, Dean's communications director, summarized the campaign staff's reaction to the results: "You're disappointed we've let down all of these people who worked their hearts out.
 In their mind, it was their campaign."
 As Dean recalled his motive when about to speak a post-caucus rally at the Val-Air Ballroom in West Des Moines, Iowa, "You don't suddenly give up and think everything you've done was a waste of time, and I didn't think so.
 And I was gonna let those kids know that this was not over."